aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 Nighttime
 ----------
 A general rule of thumb is if the corrections are measured at least two hours after sunset, then the solutions should be good for about 4 hours.
 This depends on how rapidly the backup structure cools off after sunset and how sunny the day was.
-If the OOF is taken after midnight, the structure has typically stabilized by then, and the solutions may be good until after sunrise.
+If the OOF is taken after midnight, the structure has typically stab-itemilized by then, and the solutions may be good until after sunrise.
 But in general, OOF solutions are good for 2-6 hours at night time depending on the conditions of any particular night.
 It is not recommended that you OOF until ~2 hours after sunset because prior to this the telescope is still “settling” (aka changing thermally) from the thermal effects during the day.

 .. todo:: confirm two hours.